jihaekim/Food-bloggr/README.md

 # Food Blog
 Full stack blog application that allows users to share information about a particular topic.
-Users are able to create posts to share photos, write blog posts, as well as edit and delete the posts.
+Users are able to create posts to share photos, write blog posts, edit and delete the posts.
 <img src="/images/foodblog-screenshot.png">

 <h4>Features</h4>